 Here's the hardest question I am going to ask in this entire series: how important are those toys you want to buy?
 Is it worth you and your spouse being so exhausted that you have to make a weekend getaway to make love?
 You are both working too hard.
 As our kids were growing up, my wife stayed home and raised our kids.
 She was there doing the housework, dealing with plumbers, taking the kids to doctors and dentists, sitting on hold with insurance companies.
 I was able to devote my full energies to my job.
 Are you surprised that our marriage held together, and most others did not?

 A lot of people misunderstand how much extra they are gaining from having both parents working full-time.
-Remember the marginal tax rate issue we discussed earlier in the series?
 If Mom is working full-time, grossing $3,000 extra per month, on top of Dad's $3,500 a month, how much extra do they actually get to keep?
-Perhaps $2,000 extra a month, assuming that you have a house mortgage.
+Perhaps $3,000 extra a month.
 Out of this, you have the commuting costs, day care costs (if the kids are still small), extra money on clothes (if Mom has to get dressed up for her work), the cost of lunches out--and then, because both of you are exhausted at the end of the day, a lot more dinners out, or pizzas delivered.
 Yes, there is actually a net gain from Mom working--but once you figure in those other costs, you may be astonished at how little it turns out to be.

 Your personal equation is going to be dependent on what you do for a living.
 If your paycheck is $5,000 per month, even after paying those bills, the job will contribute significantly to your wealth--but there are a lot of Moms out there whose gross income is more like $1,500 a month, probably netting, after taxes, commuting, and day care expenses, closer to $600 a month.
 You should consider whether you can cut expenses instead.
 Can you operate with one car instead of two, if one of you isn't working?
 For a number of years, my wife and I had one car.
 I walked or took the bus to work most days; sometimes she would drop me at work and pick me up.
 (Obviously, this only works if your job is close to home.)